 The funding plan represents a proportionate distribution of funds to each program based merit scores, Council priorities, geographic, cultural and disciplinary distribution, technical support and the available funding.
 All MCACA grants require matching funds.

 The Michigan Council for Arts and Cultural Affairs (MCACA) coordinates grants to arts and culture organizations, cities and municipalities, and other nonprofit organizations to encourage, develop and facilitate an enriched environment of artistic, creative and cultural activity in Michigan.
 All applicants must use the MCACA on-line application process.
 The on-line application can be found at mcaca.egrant.net.
 Instructions for the eGrant system can be found here and the technical requirements for the eGrant system can be found here.
-Operational Support applicants must participate in the Cultural Data Project (CDP) which can be accessed at www.miculturaldata.org, two years of data must be submitted.
+All applicants in the Operational Support program must participate in Data Arts, www.culturaldata.org.

-The focus of the Operational Support Category is to provide specific operational support to arts and cultural organizations only.
-Municipalities, schools and non-arts nonprofit organizations are encouraged to apply in the Projects Support category.
+Operational Support is a competitive grant program that provides operational support to arts and cultural organizations only.
+Municipalities, schools and non-arts nonprofit organizations are encouraged to apply in one of the other categories.
 MCACA defines arts and cultural organizations as those organizations whose primary mission is to provide an experience, including a learning experience, that is based in a specific arts or cultural discipline.
 These organization types are: Arts Education Organizations, Arts Services Organizations, Collecting or Material Organizations, Public Broadcasting Organizations, Literary Arts Organizations, Performing Arts Organizations and Visual Arts/Film/Video Organizations.